Home/Blog/How to upload files using AJAX: Build a JavaScript AJAX file upload script

 }

-Also, you may want to add a file validation.
-For example, if you want to accept images only, you may add the check like this:
+Also, you may want to add file validation.
+For example, if you want to accept images only, you have to add a check like this:

 $allowedFileExtensions = ['jpeg', 'jpg', 'png', 'gif'];